fictivekin/pyshorturl/README.rst

 Using the pyshorturl-cli.py utility
 ===================================

-pyShortUrl ships with a command-line utility called `pyshorturl-cli.py` that allows you to use all the features of the library from the command line.
+pyshorturl ships with a command-line utility called `pyshorturl-cli.py` that allows you to use all the features of the library from the command line.

 ::